USDA-ARS-NWRC/inicheck/docs/master_config.rst

   * type - the type the value should be casted into, if it is not castable, then throw an error
   * options - a list of options that the entry value must be in.
   * description- a description of the entry to be used for documentation and self help
+  * max - A Maximum value used for checking if a numeric input is under it.
+  * min - A minimum value used for checking if a numeric input is over it.
+  * allow_none - A Bool to check if None is an acceptable input

 While these are the available attributes they are not required but always exist for each entry.
 If it is not provided in the master configuration file the following defaults are used.